A-b-h-i-n-a-V-01/OneUI-QuickPanel-Customizer/README.md

 # OneUI QuickPanel Customizer (DIY OneUI)

 A specialized tool designed to create perfectly aligned wallpapers and custom theme templates for Samsung's OneUI QuickPanel layout.

-> [!NOTE]
-> This project was built for **personal use** to accommodate customization preferences following a new OneUI update.
+This project was built for personal use to accommodate customization preferences following a new OneUI update, and was vibecoded in a collaborative pair-programming partnership with an AI coding assistant.

-🤖 **Built with AI / Vibecoded:** This entire application was developed, iterated, and deployed using agentic AI pairing (vibecoding).

 ---